ndsev/mapget/docs/mapget-model.md

 ## Binary tile streaming

 To minimise overhead for large responses, mapget uses a compact binary format for tile streaming.
+Note, that this format is about 5-10x times larger than raw NDS tiles, but more suitable for untyped feature-centric filtering, visualization, styling and inspection.
 The format is a sequence of messages with a simple header:

 - A fixed‑size version field that encodes the tile stream protocol version.
 - A message type byte.